 Like many Scandinavian countries, Denmark is a cosmopolitan and modern society with a proud history going back to the Viking Age, making it a fascinating holiday destination in Northern Europe.
-Although it is often overlooked by tourists 'doing the Continent', Denmark's rolling countryside and gleaming cities have much to offer holidaymakers.
+Although it is often sadly overlooked by tourists 'doing the continent', Denmark's rolling countryside and gleaming cities have much to offer holidaymakers.

 Best time to visit

 The weather in Denmark has four distinct seasons, with a cold winter and warm summer.
 Spring tends to be unpredictable, with large temperature swings and unexpected rain showers.
 Autumn and winter tend to be very cold, and it gets dark fairly early.
 The best time to visit Denmark is in the warm period between May and August, when typical daytime temperatures are just about 69°F (20°C) and the days are very long; this is why most of the events in Denmark are held in July and August.
 Read more on Denmark's Climate and Weather.